sharriet/impars/README.md

-# Exploring the Impact of Management and Process in Academic Research Software
+# Exploring the Impact of Management and Process on Academic Research Software

 ## Principal investigator